emmajane1313/AAA/README.md

 - Set the same `NEXT_PUBLIC_RENDER_KEY=` value in the `.env` file for `triplea_app` and `RENDER_KEY=` in `agent_server`.
 - Add a matching `ENCRYPTION_KEY=` value in both `.env` files.

+***Quick Tip: Occasionally, Next.js can be finicky when running the app from within its folder, especially if there are conflicts with the server and contract directories.
+To avoid potential issues, consider moving the app to its own root directory for a cleaner setup.***

 ### Running the Server
 1. Clone the repository and navigate to `/agent_server`.